AlaMurkan-FIFA-Boyz-2017-Dremz2Lyf/Game-Manager-V2/notes.md

       - `stateKey` (String)
       - `data` (Object)
     - sends payload through to `data_reducer`, adding the corresponding data to correct substate.
-  - `buildTable` will send the initial state of the table to the Store
-    - Accepts:
-      - All the games for the current tournament.
-    - builds the table based on results of the games, and returns an action with a type of `INIT_TABLE`.
-  - `applyStats`
-    - Accepts a game (Object)
-    - dispatches an `update` for both players after getting the state for them, and adding the stats from the game.
-      - .then dispatch `updateStats`

 # Store design